Karin0002/1dv610-L2-module-ts/docs.md

 ### colorsInTheme

 #### Description:
-A property containing the colors in the theme it represents.
+A property containing the colors in the theme the object represents.

 #### Type
 Color[]
+  - A deep copied array of Color objects.

 #### Example usage